deduce-dev/dac-man/docs/plugins-docs/from-scratch.md

 ## Running the change analysis

-First, make the `/home/user/matrix_change_ana.py` file executable by using e.g. the `chmod` command:
+In order to make the `/home/user/matrix_change_ana.py` file executable, use the `chmod` command as follows:

 ```sh
 chmod +x /home/user/matrix_change_ana.py